Mitsubishi A7M Reppū

 The Mitsubishi A7M Reppū (烈風, "Strong Wind") was designed as the successor to the Imperial Japanese Navy's A6M Zero, with development beginning in 1942.
-Performance objectives were to achieve superior speed, climb, diving, and armament over the Zero, as well as better maneuverability.
-To meet these performance specifications its size and weight were significantly greater than its predecessor.
-The A7M's allied codename was "Sam".
+Performance objectives were to achieve superior speed, climb, diving, and armament over the Zero, as well as better maneuverability – all parameters that were ultimately achieved towards the end of its development in 1945.
+However, limitations on Japanese industry towards the end of the war prevented the A7M from ever entering mass production or being deployed for active duty, and it never saw active service.
+Its Allied reporting name was "Sam".

 Design and development

 Towards the end of 1940, the Imperial Japanese Navy asked Mitsubishi to start design on a carrier-based fighter, to meet specification 16-Shi (a designation under a system using regnal years that indicated "1941" – the year in which the specification was formally issued).
 The fighter would be the successor to the carrier-based Zero.
 At that time, however, there were no viable high-output, compact engines to use for a new fighter.
 In addition, Jiro Horikoshi's team was preoccupied with addressing early production issues with the A6M2b as well as starting development on the A6M3 and the 14-Shi interceptor (which would later become the Mitsubishi J2M Raiden, a land-based interceptor built to counter high-altitude bombers).
 As a result, work on the Zero successor was halted in January 1941.

 In April 1942, the development of the A6M3 and the 14-Shi interceptor was complete, and the Japanese Navy once again tasked Mitsubishi and Horikoshi's team with designing a new Zero successor to become the Navy Experimental 17-shi Ko (A) Type Carrier Fighter Reppu.
 In July 1942 the Navy issued specifications for the fighter: it had to fly faster than 345 kn above 6000 m, climb to 6000 m in less than 6 minutes, be armed with two 20 mm cannon and two 13 mm machine guns, and retain the maneuverability of the A6M3.

 As before, one of the main hurdles was engine selection.
-To meet the specifications the engine would need to produce at least 2000 hp, which narrowed choices down to Nakajima's NK9 (Ha-45/Homare), or Mitsubishi's MK9 (Ha-43); both engines still being under development.
+To meet the specifications the engine would need to produce at least 2000 hp, which narrowed the choice to either Nakajima's NK9 (Ha-45/Homare), or Mitsubishi's MK9 (Ha-43), both still under development.
 These engines were based on 14-cylinder (Nakajima Sakae and Mitsubishi Kinsei, respectively) engines converted to 18-cylinder powerplants.
-The early NK9 had less output but was already approved by the Navy for use on the Yokosuka P1Y Ginga, while the larger MK9 promised more horsepower.
+The early NK9 had less output but was already approved by the Navy for use on the Yokosuka P1Y Ginga bomber, while the larger MK9 promised more horsepower.